IvoDSBarros/web-scraping-use-cases/README.md

 + 3) JSON API-response based extraction.

 ## 1. HTML tag-based extraction
++ "thegreatestbooks.org"
-+ website "thegreatestbooks.org": list of the greatest books of all time (n=300)
+To extract list of the greatest books of all time (n=300)

++	"en.wikipedia.org"
-+	website "en.wikipedia.org": multiple wikipedia tables on the highest grossing concert tours of all time
+To extract multiple wikipedia tables on the highest grossing concert tours of all time